-People oftentimes consider feature flags either an engineering tool, or a tool for product managers.
+People oftentimes consider feature flags either an engineering tool for people like application engineers, devops engineers or platform engineers – or as a tool for product managers.
 The reality is, it’s both.
 Flags can help software development and DevOps teams lower their overhead and increase their velocity, and they can help product managers better control releases, coordinate launch timings, and create a feedback loop more effectively.

 Research indicates that 95% of engineering leaders want to implement a feature flag solution for themselves.
 This comes on the back of 97% of leaders saying they’re under pressure to deliver faster, and 65% saying they find it difficult to achieve that velocity increase in a safe manner.
 It’s abundantly clear that engineering teams are likely the biggest beneficiaries of implementing and using a feature flag solution, and indeed, they tend to be the primary users.
 When they do implement a feature flag solution, they end up delivering 66% more features per application per year!

 Feature flags are great for users across the organization beyond product and engineering.
 For sales and support teams, feature flags provide a way for them to directly manage betas and new features for their customers, and to track down who’s using what in case of any issues.
 For management, flags can provide new forms of visibility into what’s happening in development and how new features are being tested with users.
 In addition, the business is able to create and enforce governance and standardization in ways they couldn’t before.